gregk27/KSP-Profile-Manager/README.md

 # KSP Profile Manager
 A software utility to simplify the managing of Kerbal Space Program mod profiles.

+**NOTE: This is unmaintained, and rather unstable.
+Be cautions when using**

 Each profile has it's own:
   - Saves folder
   - GameData folder